Zervakos1/Project/README.md

             elif choice == "register":
                 username = input("Enter a username: ").strip()
                 password = input("Enter a password: ").strip()

-                # Check if the username already exists
-                while True:
-                    if username in users:
-                        print("Username already exists.
-Please choose a different username.")
-                    else:
-                        break

                 # Add the new username and password to the file
                 file.write(f"{username},{password}\n")